 What you offer at the top of your digital marketing funnel doesn't need to be the most valuable asset you have.

 The Double Your Dating page example only gave away a half-page of text with one impactful tip.

 What sets apart a winning offer from a losing one is the experience you give to your audience in your lead magnet.

-Whether your offer is a video, webinar, PDF, or free mini-course enrollment, be sure you’re giving them something exclusive and can't be found elsewhere on your site.
+Whether your offer is a video, webinar, downloadable content (a PDF), or free mini-course enrollment, be sure you’re giving them something exclusive and can't be found elsewhere on your site.
 Aim to create something that fixes a problem your audience has.

 Another thing to keep in mind is that even though other people are in your niche and possibly even featuring products with a similar theme, do not let that stop you!

 It may be easier to create something similar rather than doing 100% of the work from scratch.

 Be authentically you and put aside the saturation myth.
 You are the only person that can present the information in your voice.
 Furthermore, visitors crave authenticity.

 This is worth repeating — BE SURE you have a call to action!
 We're not doing branding here.
 This is direct marketing!